TheAlan404/react-map-interaction-v2/README.md

+# FORKED

+I forked this project since there arent other good react pan-view libraries and this one is the least worst.
+Also its a fork of a fork, thanks to whoever updated it before me.

+## Changes

+- Removed the controls.
+Do it yourself with the UI library youre using
+- Made it so only the element its bound on can be panned, this fixes interactive elements not being interactible

+Old readme:

 # react-map-interaction

 Add map like zooming and panning to any React element.
 This works on both touch devices (pinch to zoom, drag to pan) as well as with a mouse or trackpad (wheel scroll to zoom, mouse drag to pan).